Unit Commitment Predictor With a Performance Guarantee: A Support Vector Machine Classifier: Overview of the Proposed UC predictor

 The proposed UC predictor is a tool with a three-step process, including (\textit{i}) data collection, (\textit{ii}) learning by classification, and (\textit{iii}) prediction and decision making.
 The overall structure of the proposed predictor is illustrated in Fig. 1.
 Each of these three steps will be explained in detail in the next three sections.
 However, we provide an overview in the following:

 The first step efficiently collects data.
 By data, we mean the pair of features $\mathbf{x}$ including hourly demand and wind power forecasts over a day, and their corresponding UC solutions $\mathbf{y}$, the so-called \textit{strategies}.
 Each vector of features $\mathbf{x}$ results in a vector of strategies $\mathbf{y}$.
 Each pair ($\mathbf{x}$,$\mathbf{y}$) provides a \textit{sample}.
 To accommodate the variability of demand and wind profiles, we solve the UC problem \textit{offline} multiple times, each time with different values for $\mathbf{x}$.
-Aiming to include the AC power flow equations while keeping the convexity (needed for keeping the problem tractable with binaries), we use a UC formulation with the conic relaxation of power flow \cite{ejor}, resulting in a mixed-integer second-order cone programming (MISOCP) problem.
+For the UC problem formulation, we opt for AC power flow over linearized DC power flow equations since the solutions of DC power flow are never AC feasible \cite{KyriBaker}.
+Aiming to include the AC power flow equations while keeping the convexity (needed for keeping the problem tractable with binaries), we use a UC formulation with the conic relaxation of AC power flow \cite{ejor}, resulting in a mixed-integer second-order cone programming (MISOCP) problem.
 In order to get a sufficient number of samples ($\mathbf{x}$,$\mathbf{y}$) required for the performance guarantee, we introduce an iterative sampling technique to construct a training dataset, ensuring an upper-bound guarantee on the probability of observing a new strategy.